FlorentinaMargarita/HabitTracker/README.md

 **Relationships**

-One to Many relationships: User to habit relationship  => One user many habits.
-In the admin panel it will give you the choice to only chose one item.
+One to Many relationships: In the admin panel it will give you the choice to only chose one item.
+In this project there are no one to many relationships.

  <br />

 *Many to many relationships:*

+This looks like that in the admin panel:

 For a many to many relationship another table, like an intermediary table, needs to be created.
 This stores the id-reference to both tables.
 Django creates that for you.
 You just need to add models.ForeignKey(parentOfModel)
 In Django there is the possibility to set models.ManyToManyField(NameToFieldForRelationShip)